The Lodger: A Story of the London Fog

 The Lodger: A Story of the London Fog is a 1927 British silent thriller film directed by Alfred Hitchcock and starring Marie Ault, Arthur Chesney, June Tripp, Malcolm Keen and Ivor Novello.
 Hitchcock's third feature film, it was released on 14 February 1927 in London and on 10 June 1928 in New York City.
 The film is based on the 1913 novel The Lodger by Marie Belloc Lowndes and the play Who Is He? co-written by Belloc Lowndes.
 Its plot concerns the hunt for a Jack the Ripper-like serial killer in London.

-Hitchcock's first thriller, the film established him as a name director.
-Upon its release the trade journal Bioscope wrote: "It is possible that this film is the finest British production ever made".
+The film was Hitchcock's first thriller, and established his reputation as a director.
+Upon its release, the trade journal Bioscope wrote: "It is possible that this film is the finest British production ever made".
+In a strategy for self-publicity, The Lodger saw him make his first cameo appearance in a film, where he sat in a newsroom.

 Plot

 A young blonde woman screams.
 She is the seventh victim of a serial killer known as the Avenger, who targets young blonde women on Tuesday evenings.

 That night, blonde model Daisy Bunting is at a fashion show when she and the other showgirls hear the news.
 The blonde girls are horrified, hiding their hair with dark wigs or hats.
 Daisy returns home to her parents and her policeman sweetheart Joe, who have been reading about the crime in the newspaper.

 A handsome but secretive young man bearing a strong resemblance to the description of the murderer arrives at the Bunting house and asks about their room for rent.
 Mrs. Bunting shows him the room, which is decorated with portraits of beautiful young blonde women.
 He pays her a month's rent in advance.
 The lodger turns all the portraits around to face the wall and requests that they be removed.
 Daisy enters to remove the portraits and is attracted to the lodger.
 The women return downstairs, where they hear the lodger's heavy footsteps as he paces the floor.

 The relationship between Daisy and the reclusive lodger gradually becomes serious, making Joe, who is newly assigned to the Avenger case, unhappy.
 Mrs. Bunting is awoken late at night by the lodger leaving the house.
 She attempts to search his room, but a small cabinet is locked tight.
 In the morning, another blonde girl is found dead, just around the corner.